neiljethani/neiljethani.github.io/_projects/1_project.markdown

     Average rankings by expert radiologists.
 </div>

-Looks like REAL-X is the #1 physcian recomended explaination method!
+Looks like REAL-X is the #1 physician recommended explanation method!

 ## How to Implement REAL-X Yourself?